EaBro/TheImperialGod/README.md

 So till now good going and before you touch the code.

 ## Giveaways
 So we have some Giveaway features which simply reroll and start a giveaway, kinda basic but that's all we have for the bot.
-The rest of the commands are just customizable
+The rest of the commands are just customizable.

-We have error handling for all commands!
+###### (We also have *error handling* for all commands!)

+## Issues
+Issues with the public bot will probably be outages and we cannot help those, rather than making them, please refrain from doing that.

+You have the code in front of you, please download it and host it.

 ## Contribution
 Contribute by first reading Contributing.md and then later on, fork and send hack to `nightzan999@gmail.com`.

 If your stuff gets approved it gets into the source and to the public bot.
 Don't worry we WILL give you credits.

-## Issues
-Issues with the public bot will probably be outages and we cannot help those, rather than making them, please refrain from doing that.

-You have the code in front of you, please download it and host it.

-### Self Hosting.
+# Self Hosting
 Yes this is the most important place here. <br>**Note:** Self hosting is suggested as the public bot goes offline sometimes and that may disrupt your giveaways.

 Just in bot.py check the bot token and replace it with yours.
 As TheImperialGod doesn't have changing prefixes, so change the prefix as well if you would like!

-But GIVE THE CREDITS, if you don't you can be doing illegal activity due to the MIT LICENSE.
-If you keep the credits and don't brag that you made the bot.
+But please, **GIVE THE CREDITS.** If you keep the credits and don't brag that you made the bot.
 Its fine that you can use the bot!

-### Steps for Self Hosting
+## Steps for Self Hosting
 Please note, this is expected to be done with basic Python knowledge.
 If you do not know how Python works, please do not attempt to self-host.
 1. Download the bot files either by downloading as a zip in github or doing `git clone https://github.com/NightZan999/TheImperialGod.git`, make sure you have git installed or  github CLI (Client Line Interface).
 3. Then go to cmd of that directory and type `pip install -r requirements.txt`.
 Once its done, go to config.json and fill it in with all the correct details.